NVIDIA/NeMo-Guardrails/docs/getting_started/6_topical_rails/README.md

 Topical rails can be implemented using multiple mechanisms in a guardrails configuration:

-1. **General instructions**: by specifying good general instructions, because of the model alignment, the bot will be inclined not to respond to unrelated topics.
+1. **General instructions**: by specifying good general instructions, because of the model alignment, the bot does not respond to unrelated topics.
 2. **Input rails**: you can adapt the `self_check_input` prompt to check the topic of the user's question.
 3. **Output rails**: you can adapt the `self_check_output` prompt to check the topic of the bot's response.
 4. **Dialog rails**: you can design explicit dialog rails for the topics you want to allow/avoid.

-In this guide, we will focus on the **dialog rails**.
-But before that, let's check that the *general instructions* already provide some topical rails.
+This guide focuses on the **dialog rails**.
+Note that the *general instructions* already provide some topical rails, as demonstrated by the following Python code.

 ```python